-&lt;sup>8The counterfactual sample is 2,722 counties with positive population and positive manufacturing or agricultural revenue in 1890, of which 309 sparsely-populated counties do not report manufacturing data in 1880 (which we assume reflects zero manufacturing revenue).
+&lt;sup>14The counterfactual sample is 2,722 counties with positive population and positive manufacturing or agricultural revenue in 1890, of which 309 sparsely-populated counties do not report manufacturing data in 1880 (which we assume reflects zero manufacturing revenue).
 We use the 1880 county-by-industry manufacturing data to measure $\psi_o^k$ , as in Section I.A, when these data are available.
 We use 1890 county-level manufacturing data for 176 counties with no manufacturing data in 1880 (4% of US population in 1890), then use 1900 county-level manufacturing data for 69 counties with no manufacturing data in 1890 (1.5% of US population in 1890), and then use state median values of $\psi_o^k$ in 1880 for the remaining 64 counties (0.2% of US population in 1890).

-&lt;sup>9We use value-added elasticities from Caselli and Coleman (2006) and the materials input share from Towne and Rasmussen (1960), giving us production function elasticities of 0.552 for labor, 0.1932 for capital, 0.1748 for land, and 0.08 for materials.
-For economic activity outside the agricultural sector, we continue to assume a "fixed factor" share of 0.1748 and assign county-specific elasticities for materials, labor, and capital from the manufacturing sector in 1880 from Section I.A.
+&lt;sup>15For agriculture, following Donaldson and Hornbeck (2016), we use national value-added elasticities from Caselli and Coleman (2001) and the materials input share from Towne and Rasmussen (1960), giving us production function elasticities of 0.552 for labor, 0.1932 for capital, 0.1748 for land, and 0.08 for materials.
+Without data on the importance of fixed factors outside of agriculture, where it is likely important for sectors like housing, we use the land elasticity from agriculture as the fixed factor share outside of agriculture as well.
+For the remaining share of expenditure on labor, capital, and materials in counties' non-agricultural sector, we use values from counties' manufacturing sector in 1880.
+The manufacturing data includes land in

-each sector's share of total county revenue.
-Given county production function elasticities $\alpha_o^k$ , the county input frictions $\psi_o^k$ then imply county input revenue shares $s_o^k$ .
+Given county production function elasticities $\alpha_o^k$ , the county input wedges $\psi_o^k$ then imply county input revenue shares $s_o^k$ .